Josh Allen

-Joshua Patrick Allen (born May 21, 1996) is an American football quarterback for the Buffalo Bills of the National Football League (NFL).
-Allen played college football at Wyoming, where he was a bowl game MVP and was selected seventh overall by the Bills in the 2018 NFL Draft.
+Joshua Patrick Allen (born May 21, 1996) is an American professional football quarterback for the Buffalo Bills of the National Football League (NFL).
+A lightly regarded high school prospect, Allen began his college football career with the Reedley Tigers before transferring to the Wyoming Cowboys.
+His success at Wyoming led to him being selected seventh overall by the Bills in the 2018 NFL draft.
+Allen is often regarded as one of the best dual-threat quarterbacks of all time.

 Allen had a breakout season in 2020 when he led the Bills to their first division title and playoff victory since 1995 en route to an AFC Championship Game appearance.
-He also set the Bills franchise records for single-season passing yards and touchdowns, while earning Pro Bowl and second-team All-Pro honors.
-Allen brought the Bills to consecutive division titles the following two years, the franchise's first since 1991, in addition to also breaking several other franchise and league-wide records for passing and quarterback rushing statistics.
+As the team's starting quarterback, he has led Buffalo to a total of six playoff appearances, five consecutive division titles, and two conference championship game berths.
+He was named NFL Most Valuable Player in 2024 and has also received three Pro Bowl and two second-team All-Pro selections.

-Early years
+Early life

 Allen grew up on a 3000 acre cotton farm near Firebaugh, California, a small town about 40 mi west of Fresno, California.
-His family has lived in the area since his great-grandfather, who emigrated from Sweden in 1907, settled there during the Great Depression.
+His family has lived in the Firebaugh area since his great-grandfather Arvid Allen, a Swedish immigrant, settled there during the Great Depression.
 The farm where he was raised was established in 1975 by his paternal grandfather, who was also a longtime member of the local school board and namesake of the gymnasium of Firebaugh High School, from which Allen graduated in 2014.